TAPevents/orbit-permissions/README.md

 **OrbitPermissions.throwIfUserCant(permission, permission\_package, [user\_id]) [anywhere]**

-*user_id* always required on the server.
-On the client default to current user.
+*user* is always required on the server.
+On the client defaults to current user.

 Throws Meteor.Error(401, "Insufficient permissions") if user don't have the permission.